knative/docs/install/Knative-custom-install.md

+---
-# Performing a Custom Knative Installation
+title: "Performing a Custom Knative Installation"
+linkTitle: "Custom Install"
+weight: 10
+---

 Use this guide to perform a custom installation of Knative on an existing Kubernetes cluster.
 Knative's pluggable components allow you to install only